craigmichaelmartin/pure-orm/README.md

 ### Will I then have dozens of similar data access functions, since strings aren't as composable as stateful ORM builder builder APIs?

 There is still a lot of composibility possible with functions returning strings (someone create an Issue if you want to see examples used in the Kujo codebase), but in general yes, there is more repitition.
 Most of this remaining repitition is not something I think is a defect (though those obsessed with DRY would disagree).
-The only "defect" of this repitition is that there may be more than one similiar method (for example a "get" that does certain joins vs others), and differentiating the large query in a function name can be lengthy/annoying.
-In these cases where composing functions doesn't bring the number of similar functions methods to only one, rather than distilling these large queries into the function name (eg, getPersonWithJobsAndEmployers), I usually just opt for a small arbitrary hash at the end of the short name (eg, getXTW instead of getPersonWithJobsAndEmployers, getRJF instead of getPersonWithFriendsLocatedNearANewFriendRequest, etc).

 ### Does PureORM abstract away the database driver?